kas-boyd/foodlog/README.md

 - Open localhost:3000

 Upcoming Functionality
+- when viewing all entries, the calorie goal should be viewable from the entry day
 - the goal should be updated to "met" if the goal calories are <= the entry calories for the same day
 - a new goal should not be added if the created date already exists